Articulate Storyline makes it easy to deploy your content to learners who use iPads and mobile devices that don't support Flash.

 Publishing Courses for Mobile Devices

-If you choose Web, Articulate Online, or LMS when publishing your Storyline content, you'll see several options on the Publish window.
+If you choose Web or LMS when publishing your Storyline content, you'll see several options on the Publish window.
 You can choose Include HTML5 output to let learners view content on mobile devices that don't support Flash.
 You can also choose Use Articulate Mobile Player on iPad to let learners view content on iPad using Articulate Mobile Player, a free app that gives learners the richest viewing experience on an iPad.
 Anyone can download it for free from the iTunes App Store.